zoechensj/ds_code_template_and_guides/README.md

-### This repo is created to record my learning through Data Science and save the useful links, functions, theories, and so on.
+### This repo is created to record my notes and learning through Data Science.
+It contains the DS related theories, useful functions, Kaggle projects, and so on.
+This is the toolkit for me to refer to when I need to recall the knowledge I've learned.

 ## Table of Content
 - [A/B Testing](https://github.com/zoechensj/code_template_and_guides/tree/main/a_b_testing)